North East Humanists is a charity which has the following objectives:

 Humanists are concerned with values and moral issues from a non-religious viewpoint and with the achievement of a more open, just and caring society.

 We express our concern for others by supporting a local charity each year.
-Currently that charity are the local MS branches.
+Currently that charity is Equal Arts.
 We also support the Uganda Humanist Schools Trust by providing bursaries to enable disadvantaged pupils to go to secondary school.

 Through affiliation with Humanists UK, the National Secular Society (NSS), the European Humanist Federation (EHF) and the International Humanist and Ethical Union (IHEU), we have representation of Humanist interests with the UK Government, the European Union and the United Nations.